Create a

 Key elements of a great performance management process that can drive improved retention

 The critical elements of a successful process are those that actively demonstrate respect for the employee, provide clarity about expectations and standards, assess performance fairly and objectively with standardized criteria, acknowledge strengths and successes, focus constructively on opportunities for improvement, and guide the employee towards professional success and growth.
-And built into this is a need to address the human condition – through the manager’s active listening, soliciting employee feedback, acknowledging perceptions, and considering their preferences and aspirations.
+And built into this is a need to address the human condition—through the manager’s active listening, soliciting employee feedback, acknowledging perceptions, and considering their preferences and aspirations.
 Creating strong ties between performance management and retention depends upon several key elements.

 Goal setting

-- Link goals as directly as possible to those of the larger organization.
+2. Link goals as directly as possible to those of the larger organization.
 Through this, everyone is able to have a “line of sight” from their work requirements to the purpose and goals of the larger department, function, business unit, and corporation.
 This helps bring meaningfulness to each person’s day-to-day efforts and contributions.

-- Define and communicate the criteria against which the goal will be assessed so the employee can track their progress and get a clear sense of what is expected and how it will be fairly evaluated.
+3. Define and communicate the criteria against which the goal will be assessed so the employee can track their progress and get a clear sense of what is expected and how it will be fairly evaluated.

 Coaching and conversations

-- Provide frequent and continuous conversations to create an environment of shared understanding of what is expected, the challenges the employees face as they pursue those expectations, and the best ways to overcome hurdles.
+1. Provide frequent and continuous conversations to create an environment of shared understanding of what is expected, the challenges employees face as they pursue those expectations, and the best ways to overcome hurdles.
 Core to this is direct and timely feedback that builds trust and a sense that the manager is supportive and has the employee’s best interests in mind.

-- Create a dialogue with the employee by asking for their input, ideas, and challenges faced.
+2. Create a dialogue with the employee by asking for their input, ideas, and challenges faced.
 Establish joint ownership of the process to build an employee’s sense of being heard, valued for their inputs and insights, and respected as a valued contributor.

 Performance feedback

-- Seek to identify performance issues early, always gaining the employee’s perspective, providing guidance on addressing those, and improving the likelihood of success.
+1. Seek to identify performance issues early, always gaining the employee’s perspective, providing guidance on addressing those, and improving the likelihood of success.
 Track improvement commitments and follow up on progress in subsequent meetings.

-Tailor development plans and activities
+Tailoring development plans and activities

-- Create or identify experiences, projects, and tasks that can be taken on to stretch or further develop and acquire skills.
+2. Create or identify experiences, projects, and tasks that can be taken on to stretch or further develop and acquire skills.
 Solicit suggestions from employees to identify opportunities in which they are especially interested.

-- Do the homework to understand each employee’s skills, strengths, work style, preferences, and ambitions to provide a more tailored direction to employee development paths.
+3. Do the homework to understand each employee’s skills, strengths, work style, preferences, and ambitions to provide a more tailored direction to employee development paths.

 Establishing a supportive performance management ecosystem to increase retention

-1. Leadership commitment and championing
+1. Ensure leadership commitment and championing

 2. Train and develop managers